 Like some of our other top interior designers, she also designs and brands her own furniture to stay true to her modern vision, like Los Angeles designer Kelly Wearstler.

 In fact, many of Betty’s award-winning projects utilize her custom furnishings and accessories that feature crisp, linear designs in wood and steel.

+This massive, gorgeous kitchen looks like it was built for one of New York City’s mile-high pastrami sandwiches or chillin’ with a slice of their famed pizza.
 She continues to represent over 50 artists, which gives her a great pool of talent to integrate their work into her current projects.

 Her interior designs have been recognized in Interior Design, Houzz, The Luxpad, NYC & G, Metropolitan Home, Elle Decor, and New York Living to name a few.